sliang11/PU-Shapelets/README.md

 	Li Wei, Eamonn J. Keogh: Semi-supervised time series classification.
 KDD 2006: 748-753

 the P-R breakeven point varies with the number of labeled examples.
 We currently have no idea how the authors of this paper were able to calculate the P-R breakeven point when the number of labeled examples is not equal to the actual number of positive examples.
+Maybe we have some misunderstandings as to what P-R breakeven point means in this paper.

 We express our sincere apology for any confusion or inconvenience.
 We will more thoroughly study the aforementioned issues to reach a definitive conclusion.
 Please also advise us on these issues if you have any ideas on their solutions.